nliulab/HRnV-Calc/README.md

 ## HRnV-Calc Tutorial
 HRnV-Calc is primarily operated using its step-by-step GUIs, which include four main interfaces: (1) [Data Loader](#data-loader), (2) [QRS Detection & Edits viewer](#qrs-detection-and-edits-qde-viewer), (3) [HR<sub>n</sub>V<sub>m</sub>  Setting viewer](#hr_nv_m-setting-viewer), and (4) HR<sub>n</sub>V<sub>m</sub> Results Display.
 Each of these interfaces will be presented one at a time for every step of HRnV and HRV analysis.

+In this tutorial, we use the demo ECG input [Demo_NSR16786.txt](Demo_Data/Demo_NSR16786.txt) to illustrate functionalities of HRnV-Calc.
+The demo input is a 10 min ECG recording (sampling rate: 128Hz) randomly sampled from patient #16786 in the [MIT-BIH Normal Sinus Rhythm Database](https://physionet.org/content/nsrdb/1.0.0/).
 ### Data Loader
 The initial GUI of HRnV-Calc is Data Loader, which provides basic settings for users to begin HRV/HRnV analysis.
 Users may choose to perform analysis on a single file or multiple files as batch-processing.
 It is noteworthy that the current version of HRnV-Calc supports **only batch processing on RRI (IBI) inputs**, which do not require manual QRS inspection to complete the HRV/HRnV analysis.